 When businesses were required to socially distance during the pandemic, many turned to self storage while they rearranged their offices.
 Make sure prospects know whether your facility is suitable for the storage of business items.
 If you successfully market the advantages of self storage for business — affordability, flexibility and ease of use — you might find yourself with a new, steady stream of income.

-We always recommend self storage insurance for tenants.
-(It can even be mandatory.)
-That said, you’re likely to have customers who are on the fence about paying extra for insurance.
-If your facility provides an insurance plan, walk your customers through each insurance policy.
+We always recommend self storage protection plans for tenants.
+(You can even make it mandatory.)
+That said, you’re likely to have customers who are on the fence about paying extra for a protection plan.
+If your facility provides a plan, walk your renters through each policy.
 Be sure to explain what is covered and what is not.
-Ultimately, your goal is to convince customers that insurance is a good idea.
+Ultimately, your goal is to convince customers that a protection plan is a good idea.